-Each year IUPAC endorses a large number of independently organized symposia that cover a wide range of specialized topics in chemistry.
+Each year IUPAC endorses a large number of independently organized conferences, symposiums and workshops that cover a wide range of specialized topics in chemistry.
 Endorsement by IUPAC attests to the quality of the scientific program and indicates the host country’s assurance that scientists from all countries may participate.

 In general, IUPAC Endorsed conferences should be international in the sense that they are intended to attract participants from anywhere in the world.
 Conferences that are mainly regional in nature may be eligible if IUPAC Endorsement would help attract a more international audience.

 Applying for IUPAC Endorsement of a Conference or Symposia

 An application for IUPAC Endorsement (AIE) must be made preferably 2 years and at least 12 months before the Conference.
 Normally, the Plenary and Invited lectures are published in the Union’s journal Pure and Applied Chemistry.
 Completing an Application for IUPAC Endorsement is the first step in the application process.
 After receipt of the AIE at the Secretariat, it is reviewed by appropriate officers of the Union and a decision is made as to granting of Endorsement.

 - Scientific quality

 - Significance of conference